bridgetownrb/bridgetown/bridgetown-website/src/_docs/automations.md

 ```

 In summary, automations are a fantastic method of saving repeatable setup
-steps for you to reuse later on new projects, or you can share scripts with
+steps for you to reuse later in new projects, or you can share scripts with
 the world at large.
 Use them for plugins, themes, or just quick one-off
 scripts.